webgme/webgme-cwl/docs/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: How to - wf iwth remote data:
+   :caption: How to - wf with remote data:

    HowTos/building.rst

 .. toctree::
    :maxdepth: 2
-   :caption: How to identify computation to step granularity:
+   :caption: How to - wf step granularity:

    HowTos/granule.rst